Lawrence-lugs/QrAccelerator/README.md

 This repository contains the digital design for a 22nm Charge-Redistribution In-memory Computing based accelerator with a 10T1C SRAM bitcell.

-For now, has a 128x32 IMC subarray with a 4-bit ADC.
+Implements QR-based IMC with a 128x32 10T1C SRAM subarray with a 4-bit ADC.

+See the [results](results.md) document to get a rundown of metrics.

 ## Setup